1,2-Dichloroethane: Safety

 It is also toxic (especially by inhalation due to its high vapour pressure) and possibly carcinogenic.
 Its high solubility and 50-year half-life in anoxic aquifers make it a perennial pollutant and health risk that is very expensive to treat conventionally, requiring a method of bioremediation.
 While the chemical is not used in consumer products manufactured in the U.S., a case was reported in 2009 of molded plastic consumer products (toys and holiday decorations) from China that released 1,2-dichloroethane into homes at levels high enough to produce cancer risk.

 Substitutes are recommended and will vary according to application.
 Dioxolane and toluene are possible substitutes as solvents.
-Dichloroethane is unstable in the presence of aluminium metal and, when moist, with zinc and iron.
+Dichloroethane is unstable in the presence of aluminium and, when moist, with zinc and iron.